 Your search for work in sports can seem impossible.
-Even after you determined your values, researched salaries, and identified the perfect sports jobs for your personality, you still feel stuck.
-You’re not a mind reader but it feels like you need to be just to earn an interview.
+Even after you have determined your values, researched salaries, and identified the perfect sports jobs for your personality, you still feel stuck.
+You’re not a mind reader, but it feels like you need to be just to earn an interview.

-Here’s a look at the play-by-play to understand how sports employers asses you:
+Here’s a look at the play-by-play to understand how sports employers assess you:

 The application process can be long and frustrating, but it’s important to keep your head up.
-This is your first impression so make it count.
-McGovern said the most important aspect she looks for in a candidate is relevant experience on a resume:
+This is your first impression, so make it count.
+McGovern said the most important aspect she looks for in a candidate is a relevant experience on a resume:

 General resumes aren’t good marketing tools.
 Your bullet points should be specific to the position.